Extraltodeus/3DGravity-simulator/README.md

 # 3DGravity-simulator
-A simple unity project that I've made for fun with Unity.
+A simple unity project that I've made for fun.

 Controls are simple :